 Every effort has been made to ensure that information contained in the State Heritage Inventory is correct.
-If you find any errors or omissions please send your comments to the Database Manager.
+If you find any errors or omissions please send your comments to heritagemailbox@environment.nsw.gov.au

-All information and pictures on this page are the copyright of Heritage NSW or respective copyright owners.
+All information and pictures on this page are the copyright of the Heritage Division or respective copyright owners.